hbk4mask/hbk4mask.github.io/_posts/2020-07-03-benfits-of-home-gym.md

 It’s no brainer that having workout equipment at home means you don’t have to buy expensive gym membership.
 Apart from serious lifters and professionals, most of the people need comparatively less fitness equipment to maintain fitness level.

 So even if you have to spend money more than your yearly gym membership, you are getting a bargain.

-Moreover rarely utilize the gym membership completely.
+>** Moreover you rarely utilize the gym membership completely. **

 Sometime we feel like taking a break from workouts due to illness or to give break to your body (sometime out of laziness) and sometime we go for vacation.
 So investing all that money in gym and not using it can be thing of the past.